-Joe LaMattina, born in 1953, started out as a printmaker after receiving his BA in Art Education and MA in Visual Arts/Printmaking from William Paterson University.
-From 1975 – 1982 he showed his prints at the Printmaking Council of NJ and in 1981 was included in a four-person invitational printmaking exhibition at the Newark Museum in New Jersey.
+Joe LaMattina was born in 1953.
+He received his BA in Art Education and MA in Visual Arts/Printmaking from William Paterson University.
+From 1975 – 1982 he showed his prints at the Printmaking Council of NJ.
+In 1981, he was invited to a four-person printmaking exhibition at the Newark Museum.

-From 1975 – 2011, LaMattina was employed as an art educator with the Hackensack Public School System and P.I.
-Art Center in New Jersey, USA. switching from teaching elementary school children to high school students in 1997.
-He started showing his work again in 2008.
+From 1975 – 2011, LaMattina was an art educator with the Hackensack Public School System and also taught at the P.I.
+Art Center in New Jersey.
+He switched from teaching elementary school children to high school students in 1997.
+He started exhibiting his own work again in 2008.
 “Loving my job as teacher and mentor, I spent those years and most of my energy inspiring adults and young artists ages five to sixty-five.
 It was an amazing and rewarding experience.
 Since retirement, I’ve focused on integrating my studio time, gallery shows, and private teaching,” said LaMattina.

-LaMattina has donated work generously to many worthy causes including “Alphabet Series A #20” to the Alzheimer’s Association of Georgia, in September 2016; “X Marks the Spot”, Farm to Tray, a Sustainable Food Event benefiting Holy Apostles Food Kitchen, NYC, May 2019; and “Winter Solstice”, benefitting the family of a fallen Rockland County, NY Police Officer in May 2019.
+LaMattina has donated work generously to many worthy causes.
+He donated “Alphabet Series A #20” to the Alzheimer’s Association of Georgia, in September 2016.
+Another is the donations of “X Marks the Spot”, to Farm to Tray, a Sustainable Food Event benefiting Holy Apostles Food Kitchen, NYC, May 2019.
+A third was to “Winter Solstice”, benefitting the family of a fallen Rockland County, NY Police Officer in May 2019.